Basis-set correction based on density-functional theory: Rigorous framework for a one-dimensional model: Basis-set correction theory

 It turns out that the Lieb functional can also be expressed as a generalization of the Levy-Lieb functional in which the constrained search is extended from pure-state wave functions to ensemble density matrices~\cite{Val-JCP-80a,Lie-IJQC-83}.
 This implies that $F[\rho] = F_\text{L}[\rho]$ for densities $\rho$ which are densities of a \textit{non-degenerate} ground state of the Hamiltonian $H[v]$ for some potential $v$.
+In the present case of two spin-singlet electrons, the ground state is always non-degenerate and thus the Levy-Lieb and Lieb functionals are identical, i.e. $F=F_\text{L}$.